Plugin Configuration Profiles

 - Create the parameter profile in the

-of the data profile atdata/entando.profile.YOUR-PROFILE-NAME
+OperatorConfigMapof the data profile atdata/entando.profile.YOUR-PROFILE-NAME.

 Example: